Protecting your eyes in the tanning bed – here’s why it matters

 – Provide goggles for every session,

-– Display clear usage instructions and client responsibilities.
+– Display usage instructions and client responsibilities

 You only have one pair of eyes